Delay box: Mechanism

-The delay box acts as an on-board timer for the transmission brake (commonly referred to as a "trans-brake").
+The delay box acts as an on-board timer for the transbrake (from transmission brake).
 A transbrake is a part of a racing automatic transmission used in drag racing, and are not found in manual transmissions.
 The electronic timer is packaged in a metal enclosure when sold to drag racers, thus the slang term delay box.
 This timer box is a very accurate type of monostable multivibrator (electrical engineers also call this type of multivibrator a "one shot").
 The timer box acts like a time-delay relay.
 Many delay boxes actually have an internal relay to switch output current, but some models have solid state transistorized output circuits.
 The transistorized type made today almost always use power MOSFET type output circuitry.
 Drag racing delay boxes are designed to operate from the vehicles 12 volt DC electrical system.
 Some drag race cars now use 16 volt DC systems, in such a scenario the delay box has to be capable of working properly from 16 volts DC, as well as 12 volts DC.